KathyReid/osdc-2015-presentation/transcript.md

 ## Classes within open source

 So, putting some of these tools together, let's explore what skill trees might look like for different types of roles in open source.

----

-Extrinsic versus intrinsic motivator table

-Intrinsic Motivation

-Intrinsic motivation means that the individual's motivational stimuli are coming from within.
-The individual has the desire to perform a specific task, because its results are in accordance with his belief system or fulfills a desire and therefore importance is attached to it.

-Our deep-rooted desires have the highest motivational power.
-Below are some examples:

-    Acceptance: We all need to feel that we, as well as our decisions, are accepted by our co-workers.
-    Curiosity: We all have the desire to be in the know.
-    Honor: We all need to respect the rules and to be ethical.
-    Independence: We all need to feel we are unique.
-    Order: We all need to be organized.
-    Power: We all have the desire to be able to have influence.
-    Social contact: We all need to have some social interactions.
-    Social Status: We all have the desire to feel important.

-Extrinsic Motivation

-Extrinsic motivation means that the individual's motivational stimuli are coming from outside.
-In other words, our desires to perform a task are controlled by an outside source.
-Note that even though the stimuli are coming from outside, the result of performing the task will still be rewarding for the individual performing the task.

-Extrinsic motivation is external in nature.
-The most well-known and the most debated motivation is money.
-Below are some other examples:

-    Employee of the month award
-    Benefit package
-    Bonuses
-    Organized activities